tmobile/magentaA11y/_checklist-web/form.md

 - People are accustomed to scrolling vertically.
 There is no advantage to making the page take up less vertical space.
 - People with low vision may be using a zoom tool, enlarging the view of their screen and thus only seeing a portion of the form.
 If there is a column on the right side, it will be difficult to discover the fields.
+- Do not place submit buttons in a sidebar unless there is also a submit button at the bottom of the form

 ### Why we use autocomplete